 Double-stitched for durability

-The neutral grey of these muslin best swaddle blankets is ideal for both boys and girls, and is soft enough to be used for any of your daily baby needs.
+The neutral grey of these muslin best swaddle blankets is ideal for both boys and girls, and is soft enough to be used for any of your daily baby needs but their softness is not comparable to that of #1 listed above.
 The oversized blankets can be used to swaddle, and when your infant grows it can be used as a burp cloth, as a summertime blanket, or just as an oversized handkerchief.

 Easy 123 how-to swaddle instruction label sewn into each blanket